Sample Answers to Interrogatories in a Product Defect Lawsuit

 INTERROGATORY NO. 8: If you have any complaints on account of injuries received as a result of the occurrence, state in detail the nature of such present complaints.

-ANSWER NO. 8: Plaintiff continues to suffer from headaches, weakness, and chronic pain in his jaw, head, neck, back and left ankle.
+ANSWER NO. 8: Plaintiff continues to suffer from headaches, weakness, and chronic pain in his jaw, head, neck, back, and left ankle.
 The Plaintiff generally has limited endurance, difficulty sleeping, and emotional distress.
-Ankle: problems with walking, standing, and ankle swelling, difficulty with balance, arthritic changes have set in and are accelerated, at night Plaintiff has cramps and spasms.
-Jaw: ongoing pain, numbness, difficulty chewing, and occasional choking, difficulty with speech.
-Head: Headaches, vision issues, memory lapse, difficulty concentrating.
+Ankle: problems with walking, standing, and ankle swelling; difficulty with balance; arthritic changes have set in and are accelerated.
+At night, the Plaintiff experiences cramps and spasms.
+Jaw: ongoing pain, numbness, difficulty chewing, occasional choking, and difficulty with speech.
+Head: Headaches, vision issues, memory lapses, difficulty concentrating.

 INTERROGATORY NO. 9: State which of your injuries, if any, you contend are permanent.

-ANSWER NO. 9: Plaintiff contends the injuries to his head, ankle and jaw are all permanent in nature.
+ANSWER NO. 9: Plaintiff contends the injuries to his head, ankle, and jaw are all permanent.

 INTERROGATORY NO. 10: Identify all hospitals, physicians, health care providers and any other persons or institutions who have rendered treatment to you as a result of the occurrence for which this suit has been brought providing their full names and addresses and state the dates and nature of such treatments.